WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 }
 ```

 Working with entity records in Gutenberg data is similar.
-The counterpart of `setTitle` is a `editEntityRecord` Redux action.
-It takes the entity kind, name, id, and changes, and stores them in a Redux state for later.
+The counterpart of `setTitle` is a `editEntityRecord` action.
+It takes the entity kind, name, id, and changes, and stores them in a state for later.
 Here's how you can try out in your browser's dev tools:

 ```js
 // Replace 9 with an actual page ID